kojunseo/tf_alloc/README.md

 # tf_alloc
 > Simpliying GPU allocation for Tensorflow
+* Using it by pip installation pip install tf-alloc

 ## ⭐️ Why tf_alloc?
 Problems?
 * Compare to pytorch, tensorflow allocate all GPU memory to single training.